NREL/rex/examples/NREL_Data/README.rst

 The strategy is to identify the use cases for reading the data out of H5, and then assign chunks that are aligned with that strategy.
-In addition it has been proven that tiny chunks will cause slow read time due to the I/O latency of reading many little chunks, while huge chunks will cause slow read time and excessive memory usage because the process is going to have to load a huge amount of data into memory in order to
+In addition it has been observed that tiny chunks will cause slow read time due to the I/O latency of reading many little chunks, while huge chunks will cause slow read time and excessive memory usage because the process is going to have to load a huge amount of data into memory in order to